- Discover CSUB

 Elective course work

-In conjunction with the field practicum, each student completes a "portfolio" paper as a culminating experience.
+In conjunction with the field practicum, each student completes a community project as a culminating experience.

-Regular MSW students may be advanced to candidacy upon successful completion of the Foundation curriculum, and advanced-standing students may be advanced to candidacy during the second quarter of their studies.
-Advancement to candidacy is based upon a formal review and recommendation by the faculty and approval by the Dean for Graduate Studies and Research.
+Full and part time MSW students may be advanced to candidacy upon successful completion of the Foundation curriculum, and advanced-standing students may be advanced to candidacy during the second semester of their studies.
+Advancement to candidacy is based upon a formal review and recommendation by the faculty and approval by the AVP of Academic Programs/Dean for Graduate Studies and Research.

 Degree RequirementsThe University confers the MSW degree upon fulfillment of the following requirements: